Monday, December 30, 2024

 Think your therapy app is safe?
 Think again.

 BetterHelp was fined $7.8 million by the FTC for selling client data to Facebook, Snapchat, Pinterest and Criteo.
 You told them your deepest secrets.
-They monetised you.
+They turned your mental health struggles into profit..

 They're not alone.
 Many “mental health tech” platforms harvest your data and send it to advertisers.
-Legally?
-Barely.
-Ethically?
-Not even close.
+This practice is deceptive and harmful.

-In the UK, Health Assured—a BACP-approved provider—let employers and other people eavesdrop on sessions.
+In the UK, Health Assured, the country’s largest employee assistance programme, let employers and other people eavesdrop on sessions.
+Managers could listen in real-time to employee therapy sessions without the client's knowledge or consent.
 Clients were never told.
 As the BBC reported, this is standard practice in workplace mental health.

 My approach: I won’t confirm you’re a client—even if your ex or boss asks.
 I don’t talk about clients.
 Ever.
 Period.